 “We have no right to teach in a way that leads to students gaining less than d=0.40 within a year,” says John Hattie.
 He asked the question, “What works best in education?”
 Then he answered it in his ground-breaking study on visible learning.
 In his study, he found a way of synthesizing various influences that are connected to learning outcomes.
 The most effective strategies have high effect sizes.
 Hattie found that the average effect size of all the interventions he studied was 0.40.

-This is even more true now during remote learning.
+This is even more true now during virtual learning.
 “Now, it is all about finding the effective ones for remote learning,” says Aimee Maganda.
 Knowing how an evidence-backed strategy works with a digital tool saves time and effort.
 As one educator put it:

 First of all, I would like to say that this has been a fascinating new concept for me.
 I am very familiar with instructional strategies and digital tools.
 This was the first time I actually evaluated how effective a strategy is.
 That is, how effective it is in conjunction with a digital tool.